ngreifer/MatchingFrontier/README.md

 to provide additional tools for assessing balance in matched datasets and estimating effects after matching.

-Below is an example of using the `MatchFrontier` to examine the balance-sample size frontier for the effect of a job training program on earnings.
-See `vignette("MatchFrontier")` for more information on the setup and a more detailed exposition.
+Below is an example of using the `MatchingFrontier` to examine the balance-sample size frontier for the effect of a job training program on earnings.
+See `vignette("MatchingFrontier")` for more information on the setup and a more detailed exposition.

 ``` r